itscodenation/curriculum-13-14/lessons/02-05_html_css/teacher_files/lesson_2c.md

-Lesson 2c - CSS selectors and layouts
+Lesson 2c - CSS selectors and layouts (Cristo Rey 2013)
 -------------------------------------

 - **Goal:** Learn more about CSS selectors, and learn how to use CSS for layouts.